 Needle felting books

 Here are my favorite needle felting or wool related books.
-There are a lot of needle felting books “out there”.
-But, they are not all worth your time or the price.
+There are a lot of needle felting books “out there”, but they are not all worth your time or the price.
 I believe these books are.

 I have included Amazon affiliate links for some of the items below.
 This means I may earn a small commission (at no extra cost to you) if you click through and make a purchase.
 Thank you in advance if you decide to support my work using these links.
 Doing so helps me continue to create content for you!